9 Key Food and Beverage Industry Trends (2022-2025)

 9. Mushrooms becomes a consumer-favorite

-Mushrooms are one ingredient that food industry experts expect to be huge in 2021 and the following years.
+Mushrooms are one ingredient that food and beverage industry experts expect to be huge in the coming years.

 The versatile vegetable contains a variety of healthy vitamins and minerals and can be easily incorporated into a variety of products like proteins, snacks, spices, and condiments.

 Mushrooms are a natural extension of the trends we previously mentioned: wellness foods and plant-based foods.